 We’d highly recommend using the STARR method to help you answer competency questions effectively:

-How to tackle the dreaded question – ‘What do you think your weaknesses are?’
+‘What do you think your weaknesses are?’

 A question that employers love to ask is regarding your strengths and weaknesses.
 The strength bit offers us a great opportunity to talk ourselves up, but most of us struggle to talk about our weaknesses.
 Try not to answer in a cliched way such as saying your weakness is being a perfectionist or working too hard.
 Employers hear this too often.